 Option 3.
 Targeted Email Offers

-Another way you can find better welcome offers is via targeted emails or mailers.
+Another way to find better welcome offers is through targeted emails or mailers.
 If you want to receive these targeted offers, opt in to receive new card and credit offers in your Amex account’s general marketing email preferences.